Skip to main content

 Let voicemail answer to check whether the selected AMD mode behaves correctly.

-Trigger custom actions, bookings, or transfers to confirm they still fire when audio flows through PSTN.
+Trigger custom tools, bookings, or transfers to confirm they still fire during a real phone call.

 Context accuracy